 This article explains an SEO maturity assessment and why you need one today.

-Defining SEO Maturity with a Maturity Assessment
+Defining SEO Maturity with a Maturity Model

 This can be for several reasons, including prioritizing other traffic channels or lacking knowledge regarding SEO and the elements required for a successful SEO strategy.
-However, for brands to succeed and win their markets, SEO implementation and maturity are required.
+However, for brands to succeed and win their markets, SEO implementation and capability maturity are required.

-An SEO maturity assessment comprehensively evaluates your SEO stages, optimizations, tactics, and results within your strategy or campaign.
+An SEO maturity assessment comprehensively evaluates your SEO stages, capabilities, optimizations, tactics, and results within your strategy or campaign.
 It gives marketers and brands a complete picture of their SEO marketing and how it’s serving the brand.
 The assessment also informs marketing teams of the best next steps to increase the forward momentum of their SEO.

 Why Every Site Needs an SEO Maturity Assessment